Travis King: North Korea says US soldier blamed discrimination

 The 23-year-old private dashed across the border from South Korea on 18 July while on a guided tour.

-Private 2nd Class (PV2) King "expressed his willingness to seek refuge" in the North, the country's state media said.
+Private King "expressed his willingness to seek refuge" in the North, the country's state media said.

 The claims, which are the North's first public comments on the case, could not be verified independently.